Theimx/Theimx/README.md

- 👋Hi, I'm Theimx, I work for being a software engineer,I have started coding in 2021
+ 👋Hi, I'm Theimx, I'm currently working for being a software engineer,I have started coding in 2021 ans i'm in my second years of college.

 🔧Languages and Tools: